gwforg/gwf/docs/tutorial.rst

 Within a few seconds you should see ``greeting.txt`` in the project directory.
 Try to open it in your favorite text editor!

-To actually see what happens when you run ``gwf -b local run``, try to delete ``greeting.txt`` and then run:
+To actually see what happens when you run ``gwf run``, try to delete ``greeting.txt`` and then run:

 .. code-block:: console

-    $ gwf -b local -v info run
+    $ gwf -v info run

 The ``-v info`` flag tells *gwf* to output a bit more information when it runs.
 If you want even more information you may use ``-v debug``.
-The command show now output this:
+The command should now output this:

 .. code-block:: console

-    INFO  |  Scheduling target MyTarget.
+    Scheduling target MyTarget.
-    INFO  |  Submitting target MyTarget.
+    Submitting target MyTarget.

 This says that *gwf* considered the target for execution and then decided to submit it to the backend (in this case because the output file, ``greeting.txt``, does not